Degree requirements (minimum of 32 hours)

 - Chemistry Course Requirement.
 A minimum of 20 hours in chemistry, with at least 6 hours of 700-level CHM courses numbered 702-790.
 Students must address a diverse coverage of chemistry in their programs of study by including at least three different sub-disciplines: Analytical, Biochemistry, Chemical Education, Environmental, Inorganic, Organic and Physical.
 Deficiencies in advanced undergraduate course work - that is, the collective instructional content equivalent to the combination of CHM 602, CHM 606, CHM 607, CHM 642, and CHM 675 - as determined from academic transcripts and/or test scores, may be included in the program of study.
 Course work hours from these inclusions will count toward the 32-hour program requirement as well as toward the sub-disciplinary diversity policy.

 - Colloquium.
-2 hours of credit must be earned in CHM 700, Chemistry Colloquium.
+At least 1, but no more than 2 hours of credit must be earned in CHM 700, Chemistry Colloquium.

 - Interdisciplinary Electives.
 Upon departmental approval, graduate courses from related fields may be included as part of the 32-hour degree requirement but no more than 6 hours may be counted from any single course code other than CHM.

 - Research Requirement.
 For all options, the student is required to give an oral presentation of his/her research to the Department.